 The Lenovo ThinkPad T580 (starting at $1,089; $1,899 as reviewed) is a good business laptop with an excellent keyboard, quick, powerful performance and plenty of security features.
 A dull display and subpar battery life are definitely obstacles, the latter of which can be overcome with an extended battery.
-Despite a couple of flaws, the ThinkPad T580 is a very good system for business professionals looking for a premium 15-inch laptop.
+Despite a couple of flaws, the ThinkPad T580 is a very good system for business professionals looking for a premium 15-inch laptop, inching close to one of the best laptops.

 The T580 looks like an oversized version of other ThinkPad laptops with its matte-black finish, curved island-style keys and silver branding on the deck and lid.
 Of course, it wouldn't be a ThinkPad without the iconic red trim around the touchpad clickers and the red rubber nub between the G and H keys.